-Facebook Inc.’s productivity objectives aim to match the capacities of technological resources used in the business.
+Facebook’s productivity objectives aim to match the capacities of technological resources used in the business organization.
 Such matching helps maximize the actual operational outputs and benefits of the company’s assets.
-Also, various subsidiaries, such as Oculus VR and WhatsApp Inc., apply different sets of productivity criteria in their strategic operations management.
+Also, Meta’s subsidiaries apply different sets of productivity criteria in their strategic operations management.

 - Mendonça, G. D., & Junior, O. F. L. (2023).
 Artificial intelligence applied to supply chain operations management: A systematic literature review.
 International Journal of Logistics Systems and Management, 45(1), 1-30.